 Part A of the paper shall contain ten short answer questions and the candidate is required to attempt any seven questions.
-Each question will carry 2 marks for correct answer.
-(7 x 2 marks each = 14 marks)

-Part B of the paper will consist of four questions one question from each unit with internal choice.
+Each question will carry 2 marks for correct answer.(7 x 2 marks each = 14 marks)Part B of the paper will consist of four questions one question from each unit with internal choice.
+Each question will carry 10 marks.(4 x 10 marks each = 40 marks)

-Semester Code of The Course Title of The Course/Paper NHEQF Level Credits II DSC HPHY 203 Optics (II) 5 3 Level of Course Type of The Course Delivery Type of The Course e Introductory Core Lecture, Forty Five diagnostic and formative lecture hours. including its during Prerequisites Physics and Mathe Education or equivale matics courses of Central ent.
+Semester Code of The Course Title of The Course/Paper NHEQF Level Credits II DSC HPHY 203 Optics (II) 5 3 Level of Course Type of The Course Delivery Type of The Course • Introductory Core Lecture, Forty Five diagnostic and formativ lecture hours. the state of the second s Prerequisites Physics and Mather Education or equivale matics courses of Central nt.
 Board of Secondary Objectives of The Course : The objective of the course is to provide students with a comprehensive understanding of the fundamental concepts and principles of quantum optics and photonics.
-It aims to develop their knowledge and skills in coherent nature of light, its applications viz. typically laser and two mainstream topics of photonics of holography and fibre optics.
+It aims to develop their knowledge and skills in coherent nature of light, its applications viz . typically laser and two mainstream topics of photonics of holography and fibre optics. of quantum ad skills in

-Unit - I: Coherent Nature of Light
+Unit - I : Coherent Nature of Light

-Coherent & incoherent sources, Monochromaticity & Sodium-light, Importance of coherence in applications, Coherence of LASER light, Spatial & Temporal coherence, Difference between ordinary & LASER light, Light Amplification by Stimulated Emission of Radiation (LASER): Nature & properties, Coherence in quantum optics.
+Coherent & incoherent sources, Monochromaticity & Sodium-light, Importance of coherence in applications, Coherence of LASER light, Spatial & Temporal coherence, Difference between ordinary & LASER light, Light Amplification by Stimulated Emission of Radiation (LASER) : Nature & properties, Coherence in quantum optics.
 (11 Lectures)

-Unit - II: LASER
+Unit - II : LASER

-Spontaneous & Stimulated emission, Einstein's coefficients & condition to achieve laser action, Energy density of radiation as a result of stimulated emission & absorption, Population inversion, Methods of pumping, Energy level schemes, Methods to produce laser light: Ruby laser, He-Ne laser & semiconductor laser.
+Spontaneous & Stimulated emission, Einstein's coefficients & condition to achieve laser action, Energy density of radiation as a result of stimulated emission & absorption, Population inversion, Methods of pumping, Energy level schemes, Methods to produce laser light : Ruby laser, He-Ne laser & semiconductor laser.
+(12 Lectures)

-Unit - III: Holography
+Unit - III : Holography

-Basic concepts of holography & hologram, Principles of holography, Theory, construction & reconstruction of image, Applications of holography: Holographic interferometry, holographic scanners & holography in bioscience.
+Basic concepts of holography & hologram, Principles of holography, Theory, construction & reconstruction of image, Applications of holography : Holographic interferometry, holographic scanners & holography in bioscience.
 (10 Lectures)